 2004 PhD, Occupational Therapy, Nova Southeastern University

 Dissertation: Caregiver Well-being and Occupational Lifestyle Enrichment

 1975 BS, Occupational Therapy, Boston University

 Wendy has held a variety of clinical, education, administrative and consultative positions within business and health settings, including the American Occupational Therapy Association (AOTA) where she served as director of Public Affairs, the American Public Health Association (APHA), and the American Association of Retired Persons (AARP).
 Prior to becoming an educator she worked in both mental health and early intervention settings.
-In addition to directing the occupational therapy program, her teaching responsibilities include seminars around therapeutic communication, professional issues, and facilitating students' capstone practice platforms.
+Her doctoral research involved developing and implementing an occupational lifestyle enrichment group and qualitative study on caregiver well-being.
+In addition to directing the university’s occupational therapy programs, she teaches content related to therapeutic communication, professional issues, and facilitating students' capstone practice platforms.

 Caregiver Support and Well-Being